4 Deck-Friendly Gardens to Brighten Your Outdoor Space

 Sometimes, small spaces call for creative solutions.
 If you’ve used all the square footage on the surface of your deck, flip your garden vertically.
 The possibilities for vertical gardens are limitless.
 For the bohemian botanist, affix soil-filled mason jars to an antique shutter to grow rosemary, thyme, or lavender.
 The industrial minimalist may prefer a ceramic floating planter for luscious ivy and flourishing ferns.

-However, if you want to stick to an elegant, low maintenance garden for your deck, a vine-covered lattice privacy wall is the way to go.
+However, if you want to keep your deck's garden elegant and low-maintenance, a vine-covered lattice privacy wall is the way to go.

 You’ve put a lot of time and effort into dreaming of your blissful backyard retreat.
 Because furniture can make or break the overall appeal of your deck, it’s essential to choose a setup that suits your space.
 Consider how you’ll use your deck to find the pieces that set the scene.

-Search for heavy-duty outdoor furniture and cushions that can resist harsh environmental conditions such as torrential rain and regular contact with the sun.
+Search for heavy-duty outdoor furniture and cushions that can resist harsh environmental conditions such as torrential rain and regular sun exposure.
 Because you’ll be doing plenty of gardening on your deck, you’ll need to make sure that your pieces can handle constant exposure to the elements that come with the territory.

 A well-appointed deck should be the hallmark of any home.
 With a deck-friendly garden, you can breathe new life into your outdoor space and brighten up the shady spots while bringing a polished touch to match your personality.